 - klaxon - JSON parser for Kotlin

-- kmath - Experimental Kotlin mathematical library operating on generic algebras
+- kmath - Experimental Kotlin algebra-based mathematical library

 - kotlin-statistics - Idiomatic statistical operators for Kotlin

 - krangl - Kotlin DSL for data wrangling

 - kravis - Kotlin grammar for data visualization

 - lets-plot - ggplot-like interactive visualization for Kotlin

 - lets-plot-dataframe - A bridge between Lets-Plot and dataframe libraries

 - lets-plot-gt - Lets-Plot visualisation for GeoTools toolkit